mecid/mecid.github.io/_posts/2021-11-25-mastering-progressview-in-swiftui.md

 ![progress](/public/progress.png)

-As you can see in the examples above, plain *ProgressView* displays an indefinite circular indicator by default.
+As you can see in the examples above, plain *ProgressView* displays an indeterminate circular indicator by default.
 Usually, it means that there is ongoing work in the background, and the user should wait to see some results.
 We also can provide a localizable string by placing it near to circular activity indicator.

-SwiftUI uses a circular activity indicator by default to display indefinite progress, but there is a way to show definite progress using a linear progress indicator.
+SwiftUI uses a circular activity indicator by default to display indeterminate progress, but there is a way to show determinate progress using a linear progress indicator.

-#### Definite progress
+#### Determinate progress
-*ProgressView* provides us with a special initializer that allows us to display definite progress.
+*ProgressView* provides us with a special initializer that allows us to display determinate progress.
 We might use it in the case where we expect the final result by some time.
 For example, we usually know the final size of the file while downloading it.
-This is the case where we have to show definite progress.
+This is the case where we have to show determinate progress.
 Let's see how we can do that.

 ```swift
 struct ContentView: View {